Climate sensitivity

+Climate sensitivity is a key measure in climate science and describes how much Earth's surface will warm for a doubling in the atmospheric carbon dioxide (CO_{2}) concentration.
+Its formal definition is: "The change in the surface temperature in response to a change in the atmospheric carbon dioxide (CO2) concentration or other radiative forcing."
+This concept helps scientists understand the extent and magnitude of the effects of climate change.

 The Earth's surface warms as a direct consequence of increased atmospheric CO_{2}, as well as increased concentrations of other greenhouse gases such as nitrous oxide and methane.
-The increasing temperatures have secondary effects on the climate system, such as an increase in atmospheric water vapour, which is itself also a greenhouse gas.
-Scientists do not know exactly how strong the climate feedbacks are and it is difficult to predict the precise amount of warming that will result from a given increase in greenhouse gas concentrations.
-If climate sensitivity turns out to be on the high side of scientific estimates, the Paris Agreement goal of limiting global warming to below 2 C-change will be difficult to achieve.
+The increasing temperatures have secondary effects on the climate system.
+These secondary effects are called climate feedbacks.
+Self-reinforcing feedbacks include for example the melting of sunlight-reflecting ice as well as higher evapotranspiration.
+The latter effect increases average atmospheric water vapour, which is itself a greenhouse gas.

+Scientists do not know exactly how strong these climate feedbacks are.
+Therefore, it is difficult to predict the precise amount of warming that will result from a given increase in greenhouse gas concentrations.
+If climate sensitivity turns out to be on the high side of scientific estimates, the Paris Agreement goal of limiting global warming to below 2 C-change will be even more difficult to achieve.